 Based on the XLE4005E1 regulator, this handy little circuit will accept an input voltage of 5.0-32 volts DC, and can produce an adjustable output voltage of 0.8-24 volts DC.
 The output is adjusted via the small brass screw on the blue pot at the top edge of the board.
-To make it more convenient to use, we have added the wires on the input side, and it is availible in two versions.
-Version #1 comes with a female servo-type connector that will plug directly into your receiver, and a male servo-type connector on the Output side.
-Version #2 has a pair of 18 gauge wires on the input side to connect directly to your battery or other source of power.
-On the output side of both versions is a male servo cable that will accept a female servo connector, like those found on most devices that are designed to connect to your receiver.
+To make it more convenient to use, we have added the wires on the input side, and it is availible in three versions.
+Version #1 comes with a female servo-type connector on the Input side that will plug directly into your receiver, and a male servo-type connector on the Output side.
+Version #2 has a pair of 18 gauge bare wires on the Input side to connect directly to your battery or other source of power, and a male servo-type connector on the Output side.
+Version #3 has an 18 gauge (AWG) JST male connector on the Input side, and an 18 gauge (AWG) JST female connector on the Output side.
 Connections on both the input and output sides of the circuit are clearly marked and easy to change, with large, easy-to-access solder pads you can use to make your own connections.
 Of course, we can modify or change the connections in any way you require for a very small additional charge.

 This gadget is perfect for providing the 12 volts necessary for LED Strip Lights from a 4s or larger Li-Po battery.
 We also install a small heat sink to the main chip which will increase the output capability from the stated rate to around 7 amps.